2025 State of the St. Louis Workforce: What You Need to Know

 AI is Knocking on the Door

-About half of employers are testing or already using artificial intelligence, mostly in customer service and business management.
+About half of employers are testing or are already using artificial intelligence, mostly in customer service and business management.
 While adoption is uneven, AI’s influence is growing—and companies not exploring it now may have to play catch-up later.

 The Bottom Line